dribnet/purvs/README.md

 - *t2s* the scale of the lighter triangle's shadow/cutout
 - *t2sx* the x translation of the second shadow/cutout
 - *t2sy* the y translation of the second shadow/cutout

+As far as color schemes go, once I had mapped out the alphabet I realised that the letters had a very soviet propaganda poster feel to them so I decided to use a soviet approved color scheme.